TabibitoQZP/LiteChainRL/README.md

 - **Multi‑turn Rollouts** for interactive tasks such as function calling and code generation

 - **QLoRA Integration** to dramatically reduce memory usage through low‑rank adapter tuning

-- **Minimal Dependencies**—built on vLLM for rollout generation and PyTorch for training

 - **Easy Setup** with clear abstractions and a plug‑and‑play “Trigger” interface for custom environments